manuelbieri/Fumagalli_2020/README.md

 ## Code style

-As default code style [Black](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) is used and automatically checked and enforced by GitHub - workflows.
-To run black in the terminal use the following command or run `assets/code style/run_black.sh`:
+As the default code style [Black](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) is used and automatically checked and enforced by GitHub - workflows.
+To run black in the terminal either run `assets/code style/run_black.sh` or use the following command:
 ```shell
 $ python -m black ./Fumagalli_Motta_Tarantino_2020
 ```